W-Kamal/Portfolio/README.md

 ## Project Structure
 Notion page [portfolio v1](https://wardikamal.notion.site/Portfolio-v1-a9f8e0871de44a02ac15b6b37da2f518) to see detailed informations !
+<a href="https://wardikamal.notion.site/Portfolio-v1-a9f8e0871de44a02ac15b6b37da2f518" target="_blank">portfolio v1</a>

 ### Tests to implement
-test if numbers are correctly parsed if they are passed as strings test if data are correctly pulled from the database test if the data is correctly displayed in the page test if data are correctly pushed to the database (if i had implemented create logic in the backend) test if contact feature is working
+- test if numbers are correctly parsed if they are passed as strings
+- test if data are correctly pulled from the database
+- test if the data is correctly displayed in the page
+- test if data are correctly pushed to the database (if i had implemented create logic in the backend)
+- test if contact feature is working

 test if the navigation is working test if modal is working